 Retirement planning is not only about saving or collecting money to provide for you at a later stage, but it is also about investing or multiplying the wealth that you have collected and/or saved.

 ✔ Retirement planning is a key component of financial planning.
-The end goal of every investor looking for financial freedom is to be able to retire rich and planning your retirement can help you achieve that.
+The end goal of every investor looking for financial freedom is to be able to retire rich and planning your retirement helps you achieve that.

 ✔ Decide at what age you want to retire.
-Determine how much time you have left and depending upon that information, devise a plan that will help you accumulate a good amount of wealth to have at your perusal later.
+Depending upon that information, devise a plan that will help you accumulate good amount of wealth to have at your perusal later.

-✔ If you are young, start retirement planning soon, if you are not so young, start right away!
+✔ If you are young, start retirement planning sooner.
+If you are not so young, start right away!

 Goal-based Investment Planning